run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-hpo.md

 ### HPO Sample Code

 The Walk-through code can be found in [github.com/run-ai/docs](https://github.com/run-ai/docs/XXXXX).
-The code uses the [Run:AI Researcher python library](../Run-AI-Researcher-Library/The-Run-AI-Researcher-Library.md).
-Here are highlights of the code:
+The code uses the [Run:AI Researcher python library](../Run-AI-Researcher-Library/researcher-library-overview.md).
+Below are some highlights of the code:

         # import Run:AI HPO library